YLakshmiReddy/medical-ai-project/README.md

 * **Retrieval Process:** When a user query (symptoms) is received, the RAG system:
     1. Converts the query into an embedding.
     2. Performs a similarity search in the FAISS index to retrieve the top `k` (default 3) most relevant medical products from the `medical_products.json` dataset.
-* **Augmentation & Generation:** The retrieved product information is then dynamically inserted as `context` into a specially crafted prompt for the `Phi-2` LLM.
+* **Augmentation & Generation:** The retrieved product information is then dynamically inserted as `context` into a specially crafted prompt for the `TinyLLaMA` LLM.
 The LLM then generates a natural language recommendation, strictly based on the provided context, ensuring relevance and factual accuracy from the curated dataset.

 ### 4. Inference API